 In addition to historical information, the following discussion contains forward-looking statements that are subject to risks and uncertainties.
 Actual results may differ substantially from those referred to herein due to a number of factors, including but not limited to risks described in the section entitled Risk Factors and elsewhere in this Quarterly Report.

 Overview

 Quarterly Highlights

-Revenues for the first quarter of fiscal 2005 were \$1.4 billion, with net income of \$513 million.
-During this quarter, the following developments occurred with respect to key elements of our business:
+Revenues for the third quarter of fiscal 2005 were \$1.36 billion, with net income of \$560 million.
+The following recent developments occurred with respect to key elements of our business or our industry: